 The thermocline separates warm, oxygen-rich surface water from cold, oxygen-poor deep water.
+The photo to the left is from Feb.
+21, 2017.
+Just click to enlarge.
 In Beaver Lake, the thermocline forms in warm summer months, usually in early June, and persists through about mid-October.
 Many species of fish will try to locate right above the thermocline.
 When fishing, you should aim for the thermocline — where the temperature flattens out for a time at a certain depth and you see a more continuous horizontal line in the graph linked to this web page — to find black bass, smallmouth bass, largemouth bass, spotted bass, and crappie.
 Striped bass, which are cool water fish, will typically be located below the thermocline on the lower end of the lake by the dam.

 Beaver Lake Raw Water Quality